Philander Chase: Ministry

 In 1805 the Rev. Chase accepted a challenge to establish the first Episcopal congregation in Louisiana, becoming the founding rector of what ultimately became Christ Church Cathedral, New Orleans.
 He and Mary had moved south hoping to cure her tuberculosis.
 They left their children with relatives in New England.
 Despite the successful parish organization and profitability of his school, they missed their children.
-With a bank loan, Chase had purchased a 19-year-old slave named Jack for $500 to become their house servant.
+With a bank loan, Chase purchased a 19-year-old slave named Jack for $500 to become their house servant.
 After three months, Jack escaped, boarding a steamer bound for Liverpool, "a hard blow and humiliating as well" for Chase.
 In 1819, Jack returned to New Orleans and was captured; Chase, by then long gone from Louisiana, emancipated him rather than have him sold.

-When Mary's health seemed to improve, and wanting to oversee the further education of their sons George and Philander (accepted at the Cheshire Academy), the Rev. Chase accepted a position as rector of Christ Church, Hartford, Connecticut in 1811, where he would serve six years (his autobiography called them the "Sunshine Years").
+When Mary's health seemed to improve, and wanting to oversee the further education of their sons George and Philander at the Cheshire Academy, the Rev. Chase accepted a position as rector of Christ Church, Hartford, Connecticut in 1811, where he would serve six years, referred to in his autobiography as the "Sunshine Years".

-However, Chase continued to feel a call to evangelize and remained deeply interested in the religious condition and prospects of the westward pioneers.
+Chase continued to feel a call to evangelize and remained deeply interested in the religious condition and prospects of the westward pioneers.
 He also disagreed on educational and other matters with Bishop Provoost's successor, the Rt.
 Rev. John Henry Hobart.
 Thus, in 1817 the Rev. Chase traveled to Ohio, and on March 16, 1817, preached his first sermon in the new state, at Conneaut Creek near Salem.
-He continued to evangelize on the frontier building on the missionary work of the Rev. Dr. Joseph Doddridge in the Ohio Valley and the Rev. Roger Searle in the Western Reserve.
+He continued to evangelize on the frontier, building on the missionary work of the Rev. Dr. Joseph Doddridge in the Ohio Valley and the Rev. Roger Searle in the Western Reserve.
 Chase reached Cincinnati in May, and helping to form what later became Christ Church Cathedral.
-Chase bought a farm in the relatively new town of Worthington (founded 1803), agreed to serve five parishes nearby, and became principal of Worthington Academy.
+Chase bought a farm in the relatively new town of Worthington founded in 1803, agreed to serve five parishes nearby, and became principal of Worthington Academy.
 He then called his family to join him in Cleveland.
 The Rev. Chase chaired the first Episcopal convention in Ohio, which began on January 5, 1818.
 In May his wife died.
-In June, Ohio clergy (six) and laymen met again in Worthington and elected him as their bishop (an unfunded position).
+In June, six Ohio clergy plus laymen met again in Worthington and elected him as their unfunded bishop.